wcarc-on/wcarc-site/minutes/minutes201811.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on November 19, 2018 - DRAFT
+title: Minutes of the Regular Meeting on November 19, 2018
 ---

 The meeting was held at the Sobey's in Kanata (March Rd. location).